hacaravan/CV/README.md

 I've always had a keen eye for detail, and can often pick out a missing bracket, accidental capital or slightly misspelt function.
 This precision was important during my Maths degree in order to make sure proofs were logically consistent.
 Similarly, when I was working at Bristol Energy, I owned our cost stack, and introduced multiple checks and balances to ensure we were as accurate and up to date as possible.

+### Collaborative Working

+I enjoy finding ways to work with different people and I have plenty of experience of coding with others.
+Through multiple self-led group projects and daily pair coding on the Makers Academy course, I developed the way I work with different people and tailored my approach to their preferences.
+When I was at Bristol Energy, I led a significant project to create new products with varying levels of 'greenness', collaborating with the Sales, Forecasting, Trading and Regulation teams, amongst others.

 ## Experience

 **Makers Academy** (January - March 2021)
 _Software Development Bootcamp_

-- Javascript & Ruby, including React Native, Node.js, jQuery and Rails
+- JavaScript & Ruby, including React Native, Node.js, jQuery and Rails
 - Self-led, language-agnostic learning
 - Collaborative working through multiple group & pair projects to produce clean, reusable code
 - Relational (PostgreSQL) and non-relational (MongoDB) databases